dreger/kqdreger.com/pages/masthead.md

 ## Miscellany

-The AF editorial style follows that of the _New York Times Manual of Style_, with several modifications from our own in-house style guide.
+Editorial style follows that of the _New York Times Manual of Style_, with several modifications from my own in-house style guide.

 Waffles are the best breakfast food ever.
 Period.